sgmurphy/wordpress-plugins/mappress-google-maps-for-wordpress/readme.txt

 1. Follow the installation instructions to install the new version

 == Changelog ==

+= 2.89.9 =
+* Fixed: beter popup handling for markers inside KML files
+* Fixed: marker scale was not considered in popup positioning
+* Fixed: single quotes inside address attributes
+* Fixed: prevent re-rendering of web components in some themes
+* Fixed: allow parameters, such as ?lang= to pass to iframes
+* Fiexd: name warning in gutenberg document panel

 = 2.89.8 =
 * Changed: better popup positioning